vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 <a name="image_volumes"></a>
 ## Volumes created from Images ##

 Some images (e.g. mongo or redis:alpine) contain volume bind information in their metadata.
 These volumes will be created with the default parameters and are treated as anonymous volumes.
-Like Docker, VIC treats all volume mount paths as unique, this should be kept in mind when attempting to bind other volumes to the same location as an anonymous or image volume(in this case a specified volume will always when over an anonymous volume).
+Like Docker, VIC treats all volume mount paths as unique, this should be kept in mind when attempting to bind other volumes to the same location as an anonymous or image volume( in this case a specified volume will always when over an anonymous volume ).

-If a different capacity volume is desired than the default for an image volume then a Name Volume should be created with the desired capacity.
+If a different capacity volume is desired than the default for an image volume, a Named Volume should be created with the desired capacity.
 That named volume can then be mounted to the same location as the image metadata specifies (can be found by doing a `docker inspect <image name>` under the `Volumes` section of the json) and the resulting container will have the desired sized storage and the desired endpoint.

 <a name="create_container"></a>
 ## Create a Container and Attach it to an Anonymous or Named Volume ##